WeaselGames/godot_luaAPI/DOTNET.md

 `dotnet nuget add source /path/to/nuget_packages/ --name LuaAPINugetSource`

+`dotnet restore '/pathtoproject/example_project.csproj' -f -s  LuaAPINugetSource`

 This will set up the proper packages to work with the Editor / Add-on.
 Note: you may have to select the correct nuget source within your IDE.
 If so, please use the `LuaAPINugetSource` option.
+Note that in the third command, we are using the specific location (`-s <source>`) and we are forcing (`-f`) the restore.
+This is done to specifically use the custom nuget packages.

 Once you have done this, you will need to rebuild your project.
 You can do so either through your IDE or inside of the Godot Editor.